KannonZenetism/zenetism-field-physics/zenetism/MP07-paths-of-resonance-ch16-20.md

 ---

-### 19.3 The Warrior and the Hypostases — Embodied Archetype Across the Spectrum
+### 19.3 The Warrior and the Hypostases — Archetype Enacted Through Embodiment

 Every hypostasis
 carries a **Warrior expression**.